AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project.md

   For information about importing projects using kick-starts, see [Kick-Starts scenario: simple project and task import preparation](../../../administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md) .

 * Publish an initiative from a scenario in the Adobe Workfront Scenario Planner.
-The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+The Scenario Planner requires an additional license.
 For information about the Workfront Scenario Planner, see [The Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
-For information about creating projects from publishing initiatives, see  [Update or create projects by publishing initiatives in the Scenario Planner](../../../scenario-planner/publish-scenarios-update-projects.md) .
+For information about creating projects from publishing initiatives, see  [Update or create projects by publishing initiatives in the Scenario Planner](../../../scenario-planner/publish-scenarios-update-projects.md).

+## Prerequisites

+Before you begin, ensure you have the following:

+* Your system or group administrator enabled the Allow users to create projects without using a template preference in the Setup area.

+  For more information, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

+## New project default settings

+When you create a project, Workfront applies a set of default settings to it.
+For example, the Status, Group, or Schedule Mode are preset when you create a project.

+Consider the following:

+* As a Workfront administrator or a group administrator, you can configure the default settings for a new project when configuring Project Preferences.
+* Workfront applies the settings of the group, if there are any, before it applies those set by the Workfront administrator.
+* If you create a project using a template, the settings from the template take precedence over the settings established by the Workfront or group administrator.

+>[!NOTE]
+>
+>We recommend that the default status for a new project is Planning.
+As you are making changes to the new project, this ensures that notifications do not trigger to the users assigned to the project.

+For more information about setting up the default status and other default settings for a new project, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

 ## Create a project from scratch